 Concord Co-op Thanksgiving Orders

-Thanks to the chefs at the Concord Food Co-op, you can order a fresh turkey ($25 deposit needed), baked goods or an entire meal, featuring fixings like a 10-pound bird, apple and cranberry herb stuffing, turkey pan gravy, and roasted garlic red bliss mashed potatoes (starting at $179.99 to feed 8-10).
+Thanks to the chefs at the Concord Food Co-op, you can order a fresh turkey ($25 deposit needed), baked goods or an entire meal, featuring fixings like a 10-pound bird, apple and cranberry herb stuffing, turkey pan gravy, and roasted garlic red bliss mashed potatoes.
+All orders must be placed by November 20 at 12 pm.

 Thanksgiving Day Getaway

 The two-night package at the Snowvillage Inn includes a full country breakfast, welcome cocktail, hiking maps, discount shopping coupons and, of course, a traditional Thanksgiving dinner.
-Executive Chef Peter Willis’s Thanksgiving Day menu based on classic New England cuisine with wonderful choices.
+Their Thanksgiving Day menu will be based on classic New England cuisine with wonderful choices.

 Small Town Charm

 You’re still on the hook for the fixings, but a mail order smoked turkey from the North Country Smokehouse at least takes the pressure off when it comes to the main event.
-We’ll let the Smokehouse do the talking: “Our plump, broad-breasted turkeys are marinated in an old-fashioned brown sugar cure for days to enhance the meat’s natural sweetness, then slow-smoked to perfection in small batches over applewood fires.
-The result is a lean, flavorful bird whose succulent white meat mimics the richness of darker pieces.
-These fully cooked smoked turkeys can be enjoyed all year round without spending hours in the kitchen.
+We’ll let the Smokehouse do the talking: “Our smoked poultry conjures up thoughts of warm, juicy slices plated at the table in a cozy home rich with the smells of supper cooking.
+Our plump, broad-breasted chicken and turkey is marinated in an old-fashioned brown sugar cure to enhance the meat’s natural sweetness, then slow-smoked to perfection in small batches over applewood embers.”

 We think dessert might be just as important as the meal itself.
 Roasting a turkey is no easy feat, but baking is a whole new culinary world of precise measurements and good timing.
-If you just can’t master that perfect flaky crust, place an order by 11/21 (pickup is 11/26-11/27) with the Best of NH award-winning Buckley’s Bakery in Café (two locations, one in Merrimack and a newer one in Hollis) for pumpkin pie, dessert trays, a “gluten-friendly” chocolate mousse cake, cheesecake and more sweet treats.
-They also have rolls, breakfast trays with scones and muffins, a dairy-free molasses oat loaf and more.
-See more info on ordering here and the full menu here.
+If you just can’t master that perfect flaky crust, place an order online with the Best of NH award-winning Buckley’s Bakery in Café (two locations, one in Merrimack and a newer one in Hollis) for pumpkin whoopie pie, dessert trays, mini cheesecake and more sweet treats.
+They also have rolls, scones and muffins, and more.